 Major tax benefits for the disabled include:

 If you are legally blind, you may be entitled to a higher standard deduction on your tax return.
 The standard deduction amount depends on your filing status, whether you are 65 or older or blind, and whether an exemption can be claimed for you by another taxpayer.
-For example, if you're under 65, you are entitled to a $7,400 standard deduction instead of $5,900 in 2013.
 For details, see IRS Publication 501, Exemptions, Standard Deduction, and Filing Information.